RenoBlitz/dataviz-project-proposal-ver1/README.md

 ## Scope hope to achieve

- 1. Build at least 4 data visualization for solving the questions or tasks.
+ 1. Build data visualizations with interactions for solving the questions or tasks.
  2. Improve and optimize the design so that all visualizations have a relatively unified style.
  3. Have relatively practical interactive content for each data visualization.